 In 1981, Lynn accepted a position as rider/trainer under Torrence Watkins (Gold Medal 3-Day Team member at the L.A.
 Olympics) at Over The Grass Farm in VA.
 There she received daily instruction and was exposed to the high levels of 3-Day.

 Following Lynn's stay with Torrence, she became an assistant instructor at Foxcroft School where she remained for eight years, teaching 40-50 students weekly, running a barn of 60 horses along with going to competitions.
 She coached the varsity riding teams for three years and won the championships every year.
 In 1987 Lynn won the Area II Adult Team and Individual Championship at Preliminary Level along with training several horses to Intermediate.

-Returning to Colorado in the 90s, Lynn has now been at Mile High Horse Ranch for fifteen years where she has been irreplaceable in building the Combined Training program.
+Returning to Colorado in the 90s, Lynn has now been at Mile High Horse Ranch for twenty years where she has been irreplaceable in building the Combined Training program.
 She is a great coach and is still tirelessly teaching and training horses.
 She has been the CCC Trainer Of The